directdrivewheels

 Fanatec CSL DD (8 Nm)

 The wheelbase that finally killed gear and belt drive at the entry tier.
-Boosted with the 8Nm PSU it punches well above its price.
+With Fanatec's 8Nm Boost Kit PSU it punches well above its price.

 $300 In Stock